 Fix 13: Use the “PC Screen Only” Option

 COD doesn’t work well with the multi-display.
-So, if you are playing the game with multi-display, then you are likely to encounter the Dev error.
+So, if you are playing the game with multi-display, you will likely encounter the Dev error.
 In such a case, use the PC Screen Only option and see if this works for you to fix the error.
 Follow these steps to do so:

 - Close the Call of Duty game and kill all of its processes in the Task Manager.

-- Go to the notification icon located on the right side of the system tray.
+- Go to the notification icon on the system tray’s right side.